ivnsch/clojushop/README.md

 4  | Not found
 5  | Database internal error

-The webservice and dataprovider codes are completely independent in each other.
+The api and dataprovider status codes are independent of each other.
 The api handler (https://github.com/i-schuetz/clojushop/blob/master/src/clojushop/handler.clj) decides how to handle database result codes.
+Usually a map will be used to determine api code.